checkedc/checkedc-clang/clang/docs/checkedc/Update-to-latest-LLVM-sources.md

     git merge master
 ```
 2. Upgrade the branch `release_12.x` to the LLVM/Clang sources corresponding to
 the 12.0.0 release.
-For this, we need to get the commit hash associated with the
+The commit hash associated with the 12.0.0 release is given
-12.0.0 release from https://github.com/llvm/llvm-project/releases.
-Let this
-commit hash be &lt;12.0.0-commit-hash&gt;.
-Note that it should be the full
-commit hash.
-Resolve merge conflicts and test failures if any.
+by the LLVM/Clang tag `llvmorg-12.0.0`.
+Resolve merge conflicts and test
+failures if any.
+Record the fact that the `release_12.x` branch has been
+upgraded upto the commit hash given by the `llvmorg-12.0.0` tag, in the document
+LLVM-Upgrade-Notes.md.
 ```
     git remote add upstream https://github.com/llvm/llvm-project.git
-    git pull upstream <12.0.0-commit-hash>
+    git pull upstream llvmorg-12.0.0
 ```
 3. Push the branch `release_12.x` to the remote repository, run ADO tests
 on it and fix test failures to make sure that the branch is stable.